jarecoo/practice/notes.md

     * With only one mind and one body to experience one life with, you gotta take care of yourself.
         * “Your brain is the most incredible and complex object in the universe. …The good news is for no money down…you get the one free copy of the universe’s most complex and powerful object.
 It’s yours for life…You break it, it’s broken.
 Seat belts, bike helmets and exercise are mandatory.
 For power, your brain recharges with six to eight hours of sleep a day and as much healthy food as possible.”
 The Happiness Equation p.193
     * Physical exercise
-        * Be physically fit, healthy, and improve longevity of the life i do have.
+        * Be physically fit, increase longevity and improve quality of the life i do have.
             * “No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.” - Socrates
     * Proper Diet
+        * “One should by constant practice accustom himself to choosing food not for enjoyment but for nourishment, not to tickle his palate but to strengthen his body.”
+Musonius Rufus, Lectures,  On Food, XVIIIB
         * Fruits, Veggies, White meat/fish/nuts, whole-grain breads
         * Eating is for giving your body the nutrients it needs to be strong and healthy; it shouldn’t be for pleasure.
         * Eat well, feel well.